blackflux/object-scan/README.md

 Default: `undefined`

 If function is defined, it is called for every key that is traversed by the search.
-If `true` is returned, all keys under the current key are skipped in the search and from the final result.
+If `true` is returned, all keys nested under the current key are skipped in the search and from the final result.

 #### joined